SimonMossmyr/Enfo-MTE/media/README.md

 ## Loading Screen

 TGA format.
 Size 1024x768.
-Exists as four quadrants and a header(?) file when imported into the map:
+Exists as four quadrants and a header(?) file when imported into the map.
+Full paths:

 - `LoadingScreen.mdx`
 - `LoadingScreenBL.tga` (512x256)